arianaberger/time-tracker-app-js/NOTES.md

+TODO:
+- filter for entries
-- entries json data only shows id for project and user, how to display?
+- json time data for entries is not correct

 28.02
 - copied app on github